 Whether you, or someone you’re with, have consumed a large quantity of alcohol, it’s vital to seek emergency help immediately.
 In fact, anyone who is experiencing any of the symptoms mentioned above should receive emergency medical treatment.
 It’s better to get help when someone might not be experiencing a serious alcohol overdose than it is to wait.

 The person doesn’t need to have all the symptoms to be in need of medical treatment either.
-Keep in mind, anyone who is unconscious from drinking is at risk of dying, so never assume somebody who has alcohol poisoning will be able to just sleep it off.
+Keep in mind, anyone who is unconscious from drinking, including rubbing alcohol, is at risk of dying, so never assume somebody who has alcohol poisoning will be able to just sleep it off.

 You should also never leave someone who has become unconscious as a result of alcohol poisoning alone.
 Alcohol poisoning suppresses the gag reflex; therefore, when someone vomits from alcohol poisoning, it’s possible for them to choke on the vomit.
 Never try to induce vomiting when someone has alcohol poisoning for this reason.
 However, if the person is already vomiting, stay nearby.
 Help the person to sit up.
 If the individual must lie down, it’s important to turn their head to the side to reduce the risk of choking.